 The Florida Keys is one of the most famous and most visited archipelagos in the world.
-Contrary to what many people think, though, the Florida Keys do not begin at Key Largo.
-To the north lie nearly 50 more keys (ancient coral reef islands) that are, for the most part, undeveloped.
-The fight to protect these last unspoiled Keys culminated over 30 years ago with the creation of Biscayne National Park's predecessor, Biscayne National Monument.
+Contrary to what many may think, the Florida Keys do not begin at Key Largo.
+To the north lie nearly 50 more keys (ancient coral reef islands) that are virtually undeveloped.
+The fight to protect these last unspoiled keys culminated over 30 years ago with the creation of Biscayne National Monument.

-During the early 1950s, an era of newfound prosperity, more and more Americans were taking vacations and moving to Florida.
-The Keys were a popular destination and property values soared.
-Many people looked at the northernmost Keys, the ones bypassed by Henry Flagler's railroad, and saw them languishing in the limpid waters.
-They envisioned bridges, roads and buildings.
+During the early 1950s, an era of newfound prosperity, Americans were taking more vacations and moving to Florida.
+The keys were a popular destination and property values soared.
+Many people looked at the northernmost keys, the ones bypassed by Henry Flagler's railroad and within the present day boundaries of the park, and saw them languishing in placid waters.
+They envisioned hotels, roads and other developments.
 Several years later came a plan to dredge up 8,000 acres of bay bottom to create a jetport.
 In 1961, 13 area landowners voted unanimously to create the City of Islandia.
 Plans for Seadade, a major industrial seaport, were announced in 1962.
 The proposal called for the dredging of a 40-foot deep channel through the Bay's clear, shallow waters.
-Dade County's "New Frontier" was born, but it never grew beyond the toddler stage.
+Dade County's "new frontier" was born, but it never grew beyond the toddler stage.

-An initially small, but vocal, group of people had an entirely different vision for these islands: a national park unlike any other.
-This one would be covered by water, protecting not only the islands but the bay to the west and the reef to the east as well.
+An initially small, but vocal, group of people had an entirely different vision for these islands; a national park unlike any other.
+The park would be covered by water, protecting not only the islands but the bay to the west and the reef to the east.
 It would provide a haven for wildlife and a respite for people tired of cramped city life.
 The park's proponents were not extraordinary in the usual sense of the word.
 They were doctors and pilots, farmers and writers.
 They were people who knew the area — people who understood new concepts like ecology and environmental preservation.

-That was nearly 40 years ago.
+That was nearly 50 years ago.
 Since then, a lot has changed.
-Greater Miami has become a Latin American capital, with nearly 2.5 million residents and over 8 million annual visitors from all over the world.
+Greater Miami has become a Latin American capital, with 4 million residents and 10 million annual visitors from all over the world.
 The park has undergone several enlargements and a name change.
-Spite Highway has grown in to an intimate tunnel through a tropical hardwood forest, and serves as the park's one and only hiking trail.
+Spite highway has grown in to an intimate tunnel through a tropical hardwood forest, and serves as the park's one and only hiking trail.